Toxicity in a coffee maker?

 I bought a $300 unit, hoping for the best when it came to the use of plastic parts.
-Then, as soon as I opened the box, there it was, right inside the lid was the California Proposition 65 warning.
+As soon as I opened the box I found a California Proposition 65 warning inside..

 If you are not from California you might not have heard of Proposition 65 and even if you are from California it may mean little to you.
 Prop.
 65, as it is called, involves higher standards for products and materials than the FDA requires.
 This means that the amounts of poisons and toxicity is reduced if goods are sold in the State or it must carry a warning.
 It is law only in California, but because manufacturers do not want to produce two types of goods, they often upgrade or tag all of their goods to comply with California law.

 The Prop.
 65 warning on my new coffee maker says out loud, “Buy at Your Own Risk.”
 Even though the FDA thinks you will be fine, the State of California does not.
 Meeting California requirements does not mean that the item is non-toxic.
-It means only that the levels of toxicity have been lowered below the federal regulations.
+It means only that the levels of toxicity for California are lower than federal regulations.
 The warning itself tells you that the product exceeds even California limits.
 Truthfully, neither set of regulations will keep you as safe as it should.

 So what does the warning apply to in the world of coffee makers?
 It is yet, unknown.
 I wrote the manufacturer to ask precisely what aspect of the machine do not comply with California law.
 It is not easy to get an answer to such a question and will likely take days or weeks for a response.
 If you go this route, the response needs to be in writing.
 If you are told that the manufacturer complies with all FDA regulations, you are in trouble.
 That is completely unsatisfactory and to a metals contaminated person, that answer is as good as a no.